Cheapest Website Builders: Get Online for Under $15

 Not for advanced designers

-Because of this, I recommend GoDaddy for a fast onboarding process and beginner-friendly experience.
 Its editor is super straightforward to understand, and while GoDaddy lacks many stylish designs or creative capabilities, the simple elements make GoDaddy a good option for content-heavy sites.

 How Much Does GoDaddy Cost?

-GoDaddy’s pricing is very affordable overall, but you’ll need the $20.99 per month (billed annually) Commerce plan to unlock its ecommerce functionality.
+GoDaddy’s pricing is very affordable overall, but you’ll need the $20.99 per month (billed annually) Commerce plan to unlock ecommerce functionality.
 If you’re just after a basic site and don’t need to sell products, you’ll be fine with the Basic or Premium plan.

-Is GoDaddy Good Value for Money?
+Is GoDaddy Good Value For Money?

 GoDaddy’s plans are very affordable, and it dropped the price of its Basic plan from $10.99 to $9.99 per month (billed annually) in August 2024.
 This cements its position as the best value for money builder on this list!
 You get a decent amount of features for the price point, and its ecommerce plan is a cheaper alternative to builders like Wix or Squarespace.